raiyaj/give-me-stats-bot/README.md

 TWITTER_HANDLE=<your_twitter_handle>
 ```

 [Create a new app](https://apps.twitter.com/app/new).
 Under the _Keys and Access Tokens_ tab, you'll find your _Consumer Key_ and _Consumer Secret_.
 Modify the app's permission level to _Read, write and direct messages_, then re-generate them and scroll down to generate your access tokens.
-Add all four keys your `.env` file:
+Add all four keys to your `.env` file:
 ```
 TWITTER_CONSUMER_KEY=<YOUR_CONSUMER_KEY>
 TWITTER_CONSUMER_SECRET=<YOUR_CONSUMER_SECRET>